History, tourist information, and nearby accommodation

-The Hall is a 3-storey house in Dutch style, under a tile roof, entered through a classical doorway of Corinthian pilasters.
+The Hall is a three-storey house in Dutch style, under a tile roof, entered through a classical doorway of Corinthian pilasters.
 Behind the house is a tranquil walled garden.

 The appeal of Rainham Hall is the elegant, though not extravagant, Georgian interior decoration, including panelled rooms, a carved wooden staircase, 18th-century plasterwork, Delft tiles in the fireplaces, elegant ironwork railings and gates, and trompe l'oiel painted walls.
 And if you ask the volunteer guide politely, they'll open a dumb-waiter, hidden behind panelling.